utra-robosoccer/soccerbot/CONTRIBUTING.md

 ### Code generation

-TODO: remove this section once fully migrated away from Cube
+TODO(rfairley): remove this section once fully migrated away from Cube

 1. The configuration of all peripherals must be done from within Cube.
 2. Pin names should be labelled in Cube once their functionality has been decided.